 The FMCSA requires employers of commercial truck and bus drivers to register for the Drug and Alcohol Clearinghouse.
 The deadline for registration was January 5, 2021.
 Non-compliance could lead to criminal and civil lawsuits of up to $5833 for every offense.

-The FMCSA Drug and Alcohol Clearinghouse regulation went into effect on January 6, 2020.
-The congressionally mandated Clearinghouse requires employers of CDL drivers to register for compliance and to “query” the Clearinghouse to check for drug and alcohol violations for its employees and potential employees.
+regulation on January 6, 2020.
+This congressionally mandated system requires employers of CDL drivers to register for compliance.
+Additionally, they must “query” the Clearinghouse to check for any drug and alcohol violations among current and potential employees.

 Pre-Employment Queries